What Are Store Credit Cards?

 When to Consider a Store Credit Card

 Applying for any type of credit needs careful consideration.
 And it’s important that you take into account your unique financial situation.
-Here are some instances where you might want to consider signing up for a store credit card:
+Here are some instances where you might want to consider applying for a store credit card:

 - If you shop at the store a lot.
-Loyal shoppers benefit the most from store credit cards.
+Loyal shoppers will likely benefit the most from store credit cards.
 If there’s a store you really like or purchase from over and over again, a store card might snag you the best rewards and cardholder benefits.
-But make sure the savings and discounts you get are worth the effect on your credit.

 Use Store Credit Cards Responsibly

-Like traditional credit cards, store cards can be a great financial tool when used responsibly.
-And they can offer discounts, exclusive benefits and access to experiences that aren’t available to the general public.
+Like other credit cards, store cards can be a great financial tool when used responsibly.
+And, depending on the card, they can offer discounts, exclusive benefits and access to experiences that aren’t available to the general public.